vikingeducation/prep_basics/test-yourself-answers.md

 #### IP Address

 IP addresses are the absolute address of a website.
-Four number ranging from 0 to 255 and separated by commas, these are unique but difficult to remember for the everday user - hence the creation of URLs and the DNS.
+Four number ranging from 0 to 255 and separated by commas, these are unique but difficult to remember for the everyday user - hence the creation of URLs and the DNS.

 *Contributed by [Malcolm Reddoch](http://github.com/mreddoch)*